Sutton Hoo

 Sutton Hoo is the site of two Anglo-Saxon cemeteries dating from the 6th to 7th centuries near Woodbridge, Suffolk, England.
-Archaeologists have been excavating the area since 1938, when an undisturbed ship burial containing a wealth of Anglo-Saxon artifacts was discovered.
-The site is important in establishing the history of the Anglo-Saxon kingdom of East Anglia as well as illuminating the Anglo-Saxons during a period which lacks historical documentation.
+Archaeologists have excavated the site since the discovery of a previously undisturbed ship burial containing a wealth of artifacts in 1938.
+Sutton Hoo illuminates the culture of the Anglo-Saxons during a period that lacks historical documentation.

-The site was first excavated by Basil Brown, a self-taught archaeologist, under the auspices of the landowner Edith Pretty, but when its importance became apparent, national scholars took over.
-The artefacts the archaeologists found in the burial chamber include: a suite of metalwork dress fittings in gold and gems, a ceremonial helmet, a shield and sword, a lyre, and silver plate from the Eastern Roman Empire.
-The ship burial has prompted comparisons with the world of Beowulf.
-The Old English poem is partly set in Götaland in southern Sweden, which has archaeological parallels to some of the Sutton Hoo finds.
-Scholars believe Rædwald, king of the East Angles, is the most likely person to have been buried in the ship.
+The site was first excavated by Basil Brown, a self-taught archaeologist, under the auspices of the landowner Edith Pretty.
+When its importance became apparent, national scholars took over.
+The artefacts found in the ship's burial chamber included a suite of dress fittings in gold and gems, a ceremonial helmet, a shield, a sword, a lyre, and silver plate from the Eastern Roman Empire.
+The ship burial has prompted comparisons with the world of the Old English poem Beowulf, which is in part set in Götaland in southern Sweden, a place that has archaeological parallels with some of the Sutton Hoo artefacts.
+Scholars believe that Rædwald, the first king of the East Angles who was an actual historical figure, is the most likely person to have been buried in the ship.

-During the 1960s and 1980s, the wider area was explored by archaeologists and other burials were revealed.
-Another burial ground is situated on a second hill-spur about 500 m upstream of the first.
-It was discovered and partially explored in 2000, during preliminary work for the construction of a new tourist visitor centre.
+During the 1960s and 1980s, the wider area around the ship burial at Sutton Hoo was explored by archaeologists, and other burials were revealed.
+A second burial ground, situated on a hill-spur about 500 m upstream of the first mound, was discovered and partially explored in 2000, during preliminary work for the construction of a new tourist visitor centre.
 The tops of the mounds had been obliterated by agricultural activity.

-The cemeteries are located close to the River Deben estuary and other archaeological sites.
+The cemeteries at Sutton Hoo are located close to the estuary of the River Deben, and are in the vicinity of other archaeological sites.
 They appear as a group of approximately 20 earthen mounds that rise slightly above the horizon of the hill-spur when viewed from the opposite bank.
 The visitor centre contains original artefacts, replicas of finds and a reconstruction of the ship burial chamber.
-The site is in the care of the National Trust; most of these objects are now held by the British Museum.
+The site is in the care of the National Trust; most of the objects found there are held by the British Museum.